sgmurphy/wordpress-plugins/funnel-builder/readme.txt

 4. Start creating Funnels.

 == Change log ==

+= 3.4.3 (Jul 11, 2024) =
+* Improved: Checkout - Compatibility with WooPayment Currency Switcher module. (#6364)
+* Improved: Handle some edge cases where conversions entries are duplicate in database table. (#6397)
+* Improved: Checkout - Compatibility with  WooCommerce Price Based on Country updated. (#6378)
+* Fixed: Checkout - PHP notice in checkout third party fields compatibility. (#6107)
+* Fixed: Dashboard widget was not working fine for users with no capability to 'manage_options'. (#6391)

 = 3.4.2 (Jun 27, 2024) =
 * Improved: Funnel Step next url code improved to handle few edge cases when multiple steps are draft. (#6357)